Updated: February 1, 2022

 Sequential

-The first step of the sequential form will always have Cancel in the navigation bar.
-The first step will be a modal that slides up from the bottom of the screen.
-From step 1, the user must tap Next to continue with the next steps.
+The first step of the sequential form always includes a “Cancel” button in the navigation bar.
+The first step is a modal that slides up from the bottom of the screen.
+From step 1, the user must tap “Next” to continue with the next steps.

 Fist step of the sequential form (left), second step (middle) and last step (right)